WILD VALLEY FARMS

 Our Nutri Wool Pots are perfect for your porch

-Nutri Wool Pots are a 2.5 Quart fabric pot that are made in the USA.
-Nutri Wool pots will help air prune roots, and will hold water better than any other fabric pot.
+Nutriwool pots will help air prune roots and will hold water better than any other fabric pot.
 Are 100% bio-degradable and will help feed plants when pots are placed in the soil.

 Shop